Commercial and Residential Glass Installer and Manufacturer Resource

 2. Removable: As the name implies, this type of muntin is not a permanent fixture of a window.
 Typically, removable muntins are affixed to the interior-facing side of a window.

 3. Simulated: This type is a hybrid of sorts between permanent and removable muntins.
-Simulated muntins adhere to either the interior or exterior surface of a window.
+Simulated muntins are adhered to either the interior or exterior surface of a window.
 Rather than being part of a window casement, they’re a decorative element.
-Interior simulated muntin bars are usually wooden, while exterior muntin bars are made from the same material as the window frame for continuity.
+Interior simulated muntin bars are usually wooden, while the exterior is made from the same material as the window frame for continuity.

 Muntin grid patterns come in a variety of styles.
 At New Angle Beveling, we fabricate commercial windows with the following muntin permanent patterns: